bcgov/common-hosted-form-service/app/tests/unit/README.md

 - test the interface, not the implementation
 - test the unit under test, not its dependencies

+### Middleware Testing

+The tests for the middleware files should:

+- mock all services calls used by the middleware, including both exception and minimal valid results
+- test all response codes produced by the middleware

 ### Route Testing

 The tests for the `route.js` files should: